 6. Better Decision-making

 Modern management is not complete without decision-making.
 Making rational or sound decisions is viewed as the main responsibility of management.
-Every manager has to take informed decisions that can make a difference to what they do.
+Every manager has to take informed decisions that can make a difference in what they do.

 7. Strong Organizational Skills